Mary's Path

 Accomplishments:

-*Provided more than 6,200 hours of trauma-informed therapeutic services, including Individual Psychotherapy, Crisis Intervention, Intensive Care Coordination, and Intensive Home Based Services.
+*Provided 6,200+ hours of trauma-informed therapeutic services, including Individual Psychotherapy, Crisis Intervention, Intensive Care Coordination, and Intensive Home Based Services.

 *Ensured that 100% of teen moms consistently attended group and individual therapy sessions; attended school (three graduated high school and two enrolled in college this year); accessed medical/dental resources for themselves and for their babies; and attended parenting/life skills workshops.